 Although few Indian farmers are certified organic, many use organic practices because they can't afford chemicals.
 Others would farm organically if they knew they would be paid a premium for their crops.
 Increasingly, there are consumers in Indian cities willing to pay that premium.
 But these farmers and consumers need someone to connect them.

-One small corner of the overwhelming array of stalls
+One small corner of the overwhelming array of stalls at the International Food and Hospitality Fair. |

 I've encountered a variety of efforts to make those connections, sometimes in the strangest of places: this Sunday, I found one at a massive "food and hospitality" expo showcasing industrial electric ovens, ice cream cone machines, frozen potato parathas, and everything in between.